 Farming is one of the most arduous vocations there is- both mentally and physically.
 Farming takes a lifetime to master, which can be frustrating for the beginning farmer.
 Biology, chemistry, botany, and entomology are just a few of the sciences needed to help foster a deep understanding in the connection between plants and soil.
 I help weave these lessons into fun, approachable, hands on experiences that will leave you with a solid understanding of what it takes to be a successful farmer.

 Bridge City Farm School is located at Blue Raven Farm on 5 gorgeous acres in Corbett, Oregon just 40 minutes outside of Portland.
-Our educational farm is home to a 3/4 acre orchard, two bee hives, 24 laying hens (with 30 spring chicks on their way!), and 3/4 acre in annual row crop production, for a total of 1.5 acres in production.
+Our educational farm is home to a 3/4 acre orchard, two bee hives, 30+ laying hens, and 3/4 acre in annual row crop production, for a total of 1.5 acres in production.
 We sell our produce through Community Supported Agriculture (CSA) memberships and restaurants.

 We like to say our produce is "ecologically grown".
 Caring for the soil is at the forefront of all of our farm management decisions.
 We do not use harsh herbicides or insecticides (organic, or otherwise) that are hard on the soil and beneficial insects.
 We are a minimal till farm, which means we do not use traditional tractor tillage, which can destroy soil structure and harm soil biology.